 How does a student start the process to gain access to a coordinator?

-- Request a meeting through the student’s counselor
+- Request a meeting through the student's counselor and the Student Intervention Team

 How often does a student meet with a coordinator?